Skip to main content

 Are Aiko panels available in the UK?

 Yes.
 Aiko Neostar panels are available through a growing number of UK solar installers and distributors in 2026.
-Availability has expanded significantly but is not yet as widespread as mainstream brands like LONGi, JA Solar, or Canadian Solar.
+Availability has expanded but is not yet as widespread as mainstream brands like LONGi, JA Solar, or Canadian Solar.
 When requesting quotes, ask specifically for Aiko panels to find installers who stock them.

 What warranty do Aiko solar panels come with?